Panern/HMvC/README.md

 # HMvC
-This code for "High-order Multi-view Clustering for Generic Data"
+Code of"High-order Multi-view Clustering for Generic Data"